Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

 Mehmet Âkif started writing poetry at Baytar Mektebi when he was a student.
 The first poem published is entitled “Appealing to Quran”.
 From 1908 onwards he wrote stories using aruz.
 In his stories, he told about the problems and troubles of the people.
 From the years of the Balkan War, he began to write epic poems.
 His first major epic is his poem entitled Çanakkale Martyrs.
 The second great epic is Bülbül’s poem, which he wrote about the occupation of Bursa.

 Mehmet Akif Ersoy collected all his poems in his corpus Safahat (Stages), which consists of 7 books.
 In the first chapter, which he wrote in 1911, the “Ottoman Constitutional Era” was carried out; in his second book named “Süleymaniye Chair”, written in 1912, he spoke about the Ottoman intellectuals.
-In 1913, he wrote the “Voices of the People”, which is the third part of Safahat, and on the fourth chapter of the Safahat “Fatih Chair” in 1914.
-Later, he wrote, “The Asim” (1924), which includes the “Memoirs” of 1917 and his views on World War I. He wrote the last chapter and the seventh chapter Shadows in 1933.
+In 1913, he wrote the “Voices of the People”, which is the third part of Safahat, and the fourth chapter of the Safahat “Fatih Chair” in 1914.
+Later, he wrote, “The Asim” (1924), which includes the “Memoirs” of 1917 and his views on World War I. He wrote the last chapter and the seventh chapter of Shadows in 1933.
 7 books, in which his poems are included collectively, did not include “Independence Anthem” into his work and he presented this work to the Turkish Nation.

 Mehmet Akif is a painful period poet.
 His religious sentiments and thoughts were deeply influenced by the turbulent period, which he had left in his soul.
 If anyone examines Akif’s Safahat, other poems, articles, translations, and interpretations in a superficial way; he will hear the moaning and cries of the past.
-Our famous leader Mehmet Akif is a low noise which tries to inform the danger of the war that no one is aware of.
+Our famous leader Mehmet Akif is a low noise who tries to inform the danger of the war that no one is aware of.

 “While Islam should bind you well, I don’t understand,